Aszeal/Movies-ETL/README.md

 **Amazing Prime**

-Britta needs your help to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
-You’ll need to refactor the code from this module to create one function that takes in the three files—Wikipedia data, Kaggle metadata, and the MovieLens rating data—and performs the ETL process by adding the data to a PostgreSQL database
+A project was assigned by Britta to create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
+You’ll need to refactor the code from this module to create one function that takes in the three files—Wikipedia data, Kaggle metadata, and the MovieLens rating data—and performs the ETL process by adding the data to a PostgreSQL database.

+Below is a screenshot of the Movies_Metadata as a result of the csv file being to large to import.